 For Key Issue#3, it is recommended to use the following principles as the baseline, NEF is used to improve privacy between VFL participants during the sample alignment procedure.

 The NEF can be responsible for performing UE ID mapping, converting internal UE IDs (e.g., SUPI) to external UE IDs.

+In case of the external AF acting as VFL server, the NEF determines the common sample IDs based on the received sample IDs from VFL entities(i.e., NWDAF as VFL client and external AF as VFL server) and returns to the external AF as VFL server

 NOTE: Further potential security and privacy issue is left for the normative phase.